chirathr/blog/_posts/2018-11-04-setup-iterm-on-mac.md

 ### Install Zsh

-Zsh is one of the most popular shells that you can install. `zsh` includes many useful features for both the beginner and advanced CLI user not available in bash.
+Zsh is one of the most popular shells that you can install. `zsh` includes many useful features for both the beginner and advanced CLI user.
 It also includes support for autocomplete and plugins.
 Install `zsh` using the `brew` command.

 ```bash
 brew install zsh